Shankarajay12/demo-website/README.md

-# demo website
+# My portfolio
- create a demo repository for the web pages
+ I have created a demo pages for the web app

- My name is Ajay
- My company is Microsoft
- My car is Lambo
+ As far what i know.

+ 1. Javascript